slothAD/KindredCommands/README.md

   - adds the player named to the clan named.
 Can exceed clan limitations through this method.
 (Kick WIP)
   - Example: *.clan add Joe “The Best Clan”*
   - Shortcut: *.c a*
+- `.clan kick (Player)`
+  - kicks a player from their clan.
+You cannot kick a leader, change their role first.
+  - Example: *.clan kick Joe*
+  - Shortcut: *.c k*
 - `.clan changerole (Player) (Role)`
   - Changes the role of a player in their clan.
 Roles: member, officer, leader
   - Example: *.clan changerole Joe 1*